ricotta cheese recipe

 COLANDER & BOWL METHOD:

-Line a colander or a mesh sieve with a dampened cheesecloth and set it on top of a bowl to catch the whey (or the milky water) as it separates from the curds (or the solids).
-PRO TIP: The bowl underneath should be slightly smaller than the colander, so that the bottom of the colander isn’t sitting in a pool of whey, you’ll have created a bit of space.
-Even if there is adequate space between the two, check periodically to see if too much whey is accumulating in the bowl and discard, if necessary.
+PRO TIP: The bowl underneath the colander should be slightly smaller, so that the bottom of the colander isn’t sitting in a pool of whey, essentially you’ll want a bit of space.
+Still, be mindful to check periodically to see if too much whey is accumulating in the bowl to avoid improper drainage and discard, if necessary.

 HANGING CHEESECLOTH:

-Ricotta Cheese in 25 Minutes
+Ricotta Cheese in Just 25 Minutes

 After 20-25 minutes, the whey will have drained from the curds and your cheesecloth will cradle the most delicately warm and aromatic bundle of ricotta cheese known to mankind.
+That’s it.
 It’s really that simple.

-How to Use/Serve
+How to Use

 When we have dinner parties or get-togethers, we like to include little mason jars filled with warm ricotta cheese topped with caramelized onions as part of our appetizer display.
 Serving the ricotta warm takes this cheese to a whole other level and makes the texture creamier.
 It’s an amazing flavor combination when served on crostini or mixed with your favorite pasta.